edualb-challenges/backend-engineering-challenge/README.md

 - **Message errors**: Sometimes the message error is not so useful.
 I would like to put more context in the possible errors messages.
 - **Debugging logs**: In this application there is no `debug` or `verbose` flag and would be useful if the application have it.
 - **Concurrency**: In this application is not using concurrency to improve the processing, we could use that.
+- **Graceful Shutdown**: There isn't a graceful shutdown in this application.

 # treebabel Algorithm 🌲